 - read the friendly manual (RTFM), one paper at a time

 We hope that the modest goal of one paper per month is a realistic and achievable target for many people.
-If you miss a month, we’ll be back next month with another paper for discussion.
+If you miss a month, we’ll be back next month with another paper to discuss.

 We welcome new members from inside and outside academia, whatever kind of teaching, training or research they do.
 What’s journal club all about?
 When, where and why do we meet?
 Who are we?
 Read on for the details…